History of the Republican Party (United States): 2024 elections

 In 2023, Trump began appearing in court as a defendant in multiple notable criminal trials, including alleged federal crimes, while he was campaigning for the 2024 presidential election.
-In May 2023, he was found liable for sexually assault.
+In May 2023, he was found liable for sexual assault.
 Republicans greatly supported Israel during the Gaza war, and pro-Israel groups such as AIPAC funded Republican candidates for the 2024 election.
 During the 2024 Republican presidential primaries, Trump faced competition from Mike Pence, former U.S. Ambassador to the United Nations Nikki Haley, Florida Governor Ron DeSantis, South Carolina Senator Tim Scott, and former New Jersey Governor Chris Christie.
 In March 2024, Trump became the presumptive Republican nominee.

-In June 2024, Trump became the first president convicted of a crime, when he was found guilty of 34 felony counts for falsifying business documents related to his paying off of Stormy Daniels in 2016.
+In May 2024, Trump became the first president convicted of a crime, when he was found guilty of 34 felony counts for falsifying business documents related to his paying off of Stormy Daniels in 2016.
 In July, the Supreme Court ruled in Trump v.
 United States that presidents are somewhat immune from criminal prosecution after their presidency over "official acts" taken during their presidency, helping Trump before his election subversion trial; the trial was later dismissed by Trump-appointed judge Aileen Cannon.
 Also in July, Trump was injured in an assassination attempt at a rally of his in Pennsylvania.

 Trump, JD Vance, and their families on stage at the 2024 Republican National Convention.
 Trump is wearing a bandage on his ear, which was hurt during an assassination attempt on him earlier that month.

 In July 2024, Trump and Biden had a televised debate.
 Many considered Biden to have a weak performance, as he had "verbal blanks and a weak voice".
 It hurt his chances of winning, although he initially stayed in the race.
 Later that month, Trump picked JD Vance as his vice presidential candidate on the ticket.
 At the 2024 Republican National Convention, Mitt Romney, Paul Ryan, George W. Bush, and Dick Cheney notably did not attend, highlighting differences between different generations of the party.
 Soon, Biden dropped out of the race, and endorsed for president his vice president Kamala Harris, who started her own campaign.

 Much of the conversation of the election season revolved around Project 2025, the Heritage Foundation's policy plan for if a Republican candidate won the presidential election.
 In part, it states that the president will consider federal government jobs as political appointments, and fire those who do not support the president's agenda.
 Trump has denied involvement in Project 2025, while his campaign had multiple ties to it.

 In August 2024, Robert F. Kennedy Jr., who had gained significant attention as a third-party candidate, ended his campaign and endorsed Trump.
 In September 2024, Trump and Harris participated in a televised debate; Al-Jazeera writes that Harris was the "consensus winner" among political commentators and those who were polled afterwards.
 Meanwhile, Trump and Vance repeatedly claimed that Haitian immigrants in Springfield, Ohio, were eating residents' pets, which was untrue.
 Later that month, Dick Cheney endorsed Harris.